 Octavian was the son of Julius Caesar’s niece.
-The first eighteen years of Octavian’s life were unremarkable, but a surprise in Julius Caesar’s will eventually resulted in him becoming Caesar Augutus, the ruler who transformed Rome into the greatest empire of the ancient world.
+The first eighteen years of Octavian’s life were unremarkable, but a surprise in Julius Caesar’s will eventually resulted in him becoming Caesar Augustus, the ruler who transformed Rome into the greatest empire of the ancient world.

-In 43BCE, Octavian joined Antony and another general named Lepidus in a partnership historians call the Second Triumvirate.
+A year after Caesar’s murder, Octavian joined Antony and another general named Lepidus in a partnership historians call the Second Triumvirate.
 The triumvirate raised money by branding more than 300 wealthy Romans as enemies.
 They seized the property of the newly designated outlaws and offered rewards to anyone who would kill them.
 The enemies of Octavian and Marc Antony who could not escape from Rome were killed.

-Octavian and Antony forced Lepidus into retirement in 36BCE.
+Octavian and Antony forced Lepidus into retirement in 36bce.
 Five years later, Octavian became the sole ruler of Rome upon the death of Marc Antony.

 Octavian earned the loyalty of the Roman soldiers by providing the men with land.
 The soldiers retired, but because Octavian was Caesar, he knew he could count on their support if the Senate challenged his authority.

-Octavian lived a modest life because he wanted to avoid the fate of Julius Caesar.
+Octavian lived a modest life to avoid the fate of Julius Caesar.
 He lived in a small house and traveled without bodyguards.
 Unlike Julius Caesar, Octavian was respectful to the senators.
 Later in his career, Octavian allowed other men to serve as consuls, but the Senate knew that Octavian controlled the military, so he was the actual ruler of the Roman Empire.

-The armies of Caesar Augustus conquered most of Western Europe, North Africa and the Middle East.
+The armies of Caesar Augustus conquered most of Western Europe, North Africa, and the Middle East.
 The Romans claimed all of the land surrounding the enormous Mediterranean Sea, which they nicknamed “a Roman lake.”

 Download this lesson as Microsoft Word file or as an Adobe Acrobat file.